ahmetsoykan/ahmetsoykan.github.io/_posts/2023-12-16-single-table-design-with-dynamodb.md

 DynamoDB closely guards against any operation that won't scale, and there's not a great way to make relational joins scale.
 Rather than working to make joins scale better, DynamoDB sidesteps the problem by removing the ability to use joins at all.

-There're no joins in DynamoDB, they'll need to make multiple, serial requests to fetch both the Orders and the Customer record.
+There're no joins in DynamoDB.
+There's a need to make multiple, serial requests to fetch both the Orders and the Customer record.

 ![Performance](/assets/01/003-performance.png)

-This is not scalable by nature: https://www.youtube.com/watch?v=6yqfmXiZTlM&t=1580s
+Joins are not scalable by nature: https://www.youtube.com/watch?v=6yqfmXiZTlM&t=1580s

 ## The solution: Pre-join your data into item collections and Single Table Design